pulzze/autoflow-documentation/docs/ids/action-data-binary-64-url-decode/fields/string.md

-Decodes a base 64 encoded string into a binary
+Decodes a base 64 encoded string with URL and filename safe alphabet into a binary.